Macrometacorp/docs/docs/streams/stream-tasks/manage-readers.md

 title: Manage Readers
 ---

-Global Data Network (GDN) stream readers are similar to stream consumers, but there are two crucial differences between them:
+Global Data Network (GDN) stream readers are similar to stream consumers but have two crucial differences between them:

 - Readers allow you to specify the starting point for processing messages within a stream.
 In contrast, consumers always begin with the earliest or latest available unacknowledged message.
-- Unlike consumers, readers do not retain data or acknowledge messages.
-This means that readers can access messages without affecting other consumers or the message state within the stream.
+- Unlike consumers, readers do not retain data or acknowledge messages, meaning readers can access messages without affecting other consumers or the message state within the stream.
 - Readers read both acknowledged and unacknowledged messages.

 ## When to Use Readers

-Readers are useful in scenarios where you want to process the stream data without affecting the message acknowledgment state or when you need to start processing messages from a specific point in the stream.
-For example, you might use a reader for analytics, monitoring, or auditing purposes.
+Readers are helpful for use cases where stream data requires processing without affecting the message acknowledgment state or when messages need processing from a specific point in the stream.
+For example, a reader might be used for analytics, monitoring, or auditing purposes.

 ## Create a Reader